Download species observation data

 Create a layer of randomly sampled points.

-The layer of random points within the country of Spain is added to the map.
+The layer of random points within Spain is added to the map.
 This dataset can now be combined with your EuropeanBadger_points layer.

 Randomly sampled points